nogibjj/PeterdeGuzman_IndividualProject2/README.md

 Rust Query:
 ![alt text](query_Rust.png)

 ## Individual Project 2 - Explanation
 This project also satisfies the requirements for Individual Project 2.
+Rust source code is located the "votesqlite" subdirectory.
+Please review the video demo at the bottom of this README for a walkthrough of how the Rust CLI binary tool allows a user to query a database of polling place data with SQL syntax.

 ### Use of LLM
 As a new user of Rust, when I started this project I used ChatGPT-4 to review my existing Python functions and suggest crates and functions to translate the functions into Rust's syntax.
 I have found that the LLM will often hallucinate and suggest crates or functions that do not exist, or it will suggest needlessly complex approaches to parsing files.